 BIO

-Having worked in Brazil since 2007 with the Landless Workers’ Movement and more recently in Mexico and Argentina with cartonera publishing, Alex’s work has increasingly focused on the intersection of ethnographic and curatorial modes of enquiry, resulting in exhibitions and public programmes in Paris (Concrete Mirror, with Noara Quintana) and São Paulo (Releituras, with Beatriz Lemos).
-From 2016 to 2017, Alex was co-curator of the Residência Artística Cambridge, an artistic residency programme based within an occupied building in downtown São Paulo.
-For this project, Alex received the prestigious São Paulo Association of Art Critics 2016 APCA Trophy.
+Having worked in Brazil since 2007 with the MST and more recently in Mexico, Argentina, and Thailand, Alex’s work increasingly focuses on the intersection of ethnographic and curatorial modes of inquiry.
+This has resulted in exhibitions in Paris (Concrete Mirror, with Noara Quintana), São Paulo (Releituras, with Beatriz Lemos), and most recently at the Fowler Museum, Los Angeles, where he co-curated Construction, Occupation (2025) with Juliana Caffé and Yudi Rafael.
+From 2016 to 2017, he was co-curator of the Residência Artística Cambridge, an artistic residency programme based within an occupied building in downtown São Paulo.
+For this project, he received the prestigious São Paulo Association of Art Critics 2016 APCA Trophy.

-Alex has taught at Durham University and University College London and held research positions at the University of Cambridge, EHESS, Paris, Universidade de São Paulo, and the Iberoamerikanische Institut, Berlin.
+With Lucy Bell and Patrick O’Hare, Alex co-authored the award-winning Taking Form, Making Worlds (University of Texas Press, 2022) and has edited several collections.
+His work has been translated into French, Spanish, and Portuguese.
+He has taught at Durham University and University College London, and held research fellowships at the University of Cambridge, EHESS Paris, Universidade de São Paulo, and the Iberoamerikanische Institut, Berlin.

 Twitter Instagram Academia.edu